What is a Free Trade Area?

 1. Threat to intellectual property

 When imports come in more easily, domestic producers can easily access them, allowing them to copy the ideas and sell them as knock-offs.
-With many countries with little to no laws on intellectual property, it would become so easy to steal ideas.
+With many countries with little to no laws on intellectual property, it would be easy to steal ideas.

 2. Unhealthy working conditions

 Outsourcing jobs in developing countries can become a trend with a free trade area.
-Because many countries lack labor protection laws, workers are forced to work in unhealthy and substandard work environments.
+Because many countries lack labor protection laws, workers may be forced to work in unhealthy and substandard work environments.

 3. Less tax revenue

-Since member countries are no longer subject to import taxes, the country needs to think of ways to compensate for the reduced tax revenue.
+Since member countries are no longer subject to import taxes, they need to think of ways to compensate for the reduced tax revenue.